-For me, Queen played a huge part as the theme tune for my childhood as my father was a super fan like so many, but how many people actually know that much about the band outside the usual chart stopping hits?
+For me, Queen played a huge part as the theme tune for my childhood as my father was a super fan like so many, but how many people actually know that much about the band outside the usual chart-topping hits?

-Well that’s what we’re here to share today!
-Here are a list of 30 fascinating facts about the iconic band, Queen.
+Well, that’s what we’re here to share today!
+Here is a list of 30 fascinating facts about the iconic band, Queen.

 Roger Taylor wrote four tracks for the band, they were the 1984 “Radio Ga Ga,” 1986 “A Kind of Magic,” 1989 “The Invisible Man,” and the 1991 track “These are the Days of our Lives.”

 May’s guitar is handmade from scratch out of a two-century-old mantelpiece by himself and his father.

 The iconic David Bowie section on the smash hit “Under Pressure” almost never happened as this wasn’t actually planned.
 Bowie was simply in the studio at the time and decided to get involved.